"love is kind and patient, never jealous, boastful, proud nor rude

-Love isn't selfish or quick tempered.
+love isn't selfish nor quick tempered

-It doesn't keep a record of wrongs that others do.
+it doesn't keep a record of wrongs that others do

-Love is always supportive, loyal, hopeful, and trusting.
+love is always supportive, loyal, hopeful, and trusting

-Love never fails!"
+love never fails!"

 1st Corinthians 13:4-8